Discover your best options

 There is still work to do.
 Many academic and other measures are about average for New York City schools though Nuzzi students lag behind their counterparts in scores on the state standardized math test.

 ADMISSIONS: Nuzzi admits students first from its zone and then from elsewhere in District 29.
-There were fewer than two applicants for each seat, below the city average, and, in 2016, the school did not fill all of its seats set aside for special education students.
-(Gail Robinson, based on web reports, interview and DOE data, August 2017; photo from the web)
+(Gail Robinson, based on web reports, interview and DOE data, August 2017)

 Read more